 FREE to attend, but you must register in advance here:

 tells the stories of workers through films curated from across the globe.
 Every month of November, satellite screenings are offered in theatres and union halls throughout the country – and for the first time this year, online!
 Mayworks Kjipuktuk/Halifax has been a proud presented of CLIFF in Halifax since 2016.

 Q&A – 8:30pm

 The film program will be followed by a brief Q&A with film scholar Fallen Matthews and the local Mayworks/CLIFF team.
-A Zoom link will be provided to those attending the screening.
-To ensure you don’t miss out, you can register at firstname.lastname@example.org and the link will be emailed to you.
+Join us for free by following the ZOOM instructions below:

 7 min drama from Malaysia and Directors WKNDPRJCTS, Cru Bannon, Douglas Ho, Yuriz Joe.
 The film revolves around the story of Ah Ma, and her twin children Ah Boy and Ah Girl.
 Chinese families traditionally prefer boys over girls and often overlook the sacrifices made by their daughters.
 With a twist of fate, things change and forever changes the dynamics of this family.